tylim88/FirelordJS/codeForDoc/README.md

 This folder consist of code for documentation.

-It also serve as end to end test.
+It also serves as end to end type test and some functionality test.

-run `npm run link` to use this folder properly.
+Run `npm run d-link` in root directory to use this folder properly.